Jimjammed/short-film/README.md

 Each of these metrics serves as a proxy for public reception and commercial potential, allowing us to recommend data-backed strategies for entry into the market.

- Data Preparation and Genre Focus
+ Data Preparation and Genre Focus.

 To ensure high-quality insights:
 •	We cleaned the dataset by converting raw Box Office figures into usable numerical formats.
 •	Genres were simplified by extracting the primary genre from complex multi-genre entries.